dev-dwarf/Stack3D/README.md

 	Discards camera system.
 Due to the 3d functions being used, default camera functions no longer work.
 	No depth occlusion.

+# SETUP
-In order to use the system in your own projects, copy over the sprite_stack_vertex_toolkit script.
-Then you can build your own system to do depth sorting and handle loading different models, or use a modified version of mine.
+In order to use the system in your own projects, copy over the sprite_stack_vertex_toolkit script, and the oCamera object.
+You will also need a system to handle loading the vertex buffers into memory.
+An example system is in o3Dtest and pDepth.

 There are also a few shaders as examples of how you could achieve certain effects.

+# IMPORTANT: YOU WILL ALSO NEED TO CHANGE THE SETTINGS OF THE TEXTURE GROUPS!

+go to tools > texture groups and disable automatic crop.
+If you have large models, you may also need to increase the size of your texture pages.

 ## Feel free to send a pull request if there are things you would like to be changed, or features you would like to add!